nsdsahil/ElectroMart/README.md

-# Sears Ecommerce Platform
+# ElectroMart Ecommerce Platform

 ![Sears Logo](https://cdn.cookielaw.org/logos/cc9a8230-03c2-46ab-afe1-51ced9dc71c0/71ac662c-41e9-44cb-8c9b-44652e593b65/c8c533ef-64bd-4950-af09-34e70e96b405/sears_logo.png)

-Sears is a modern and sophisticated ecommerce platform built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
-With Sears, you can create, manage, and scale your online store effortlessly.
-Whether you're a small business owner or an enterprise-level company, Sears provides you with the tools you need to succeed in the digital marketplace.
+ElectroMart is a modern and sophisticated ecommerce platform built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+With ElectroMart, you can create, manage, and scale your online store effortlessly.
+Whether you're a small business owner or an enterprise-level company, ElectroMart provides you with the tools you need to succeed in the digital marketplace.

 ## Features